-We provide satellite operations and satellite services on a full-time and/or occasional-use basis primarily to DISH Network Corporation and its subsidiaries ("DISH Network"), Dish Mexico, S. de R.L. de C.V., a joint venture we entered into in 2008 ("Dish Mexico"), U.S. government service providers, internet service providers, broadcast news organizations, content providers and private enterprise customers.
+We provide satellite operations and satellite services on a full-time and/or occasional-use basis primarily to DISH Network Corporation and its subsidiaries ("DISH Network"), Dish Mexico, S. de R.L. de C.V., a joint venture EchoStar entered into in 2008 ("Dish Mexico"), U.S. government service providers, internet service providers, broadcast news organizations, content providers and private enterprise customers.

 We depend on DISH Network for a significant portion of the revenue for our ESS segment, and we expect that DISH Network will continue to be the primary source of revenue for our ESS segment as we have entered into certain commercial agreements with DISH Network pursuant to which we provide DISH Network with satellite services at fixed prices for varying lengths of time depending on the satellite.
 Therefore, the results of operations of our ESS segment are linked to changes in DISH Network's satellite capacity requirements, which historically have been driven by the addition of new channels and migration of programming to high-definition television and video on demand services.
 DISH Network's future satellite capacity requirements may change for a variety of reasons, including its ability to construct and launch or acquire its own satellites, to continue to add new channels and/or to migrate to the provision of such channels and other video on demand services through streaming and other alternative technologies.
-There is no assurance that we will continue to DISH Network would cause us to have unused capacity on our satellites and require that we aggressively pursue alternative sources of revenue for this business.
+There is no assurance that we will continue to provide satellite services to DISH Network beyond the terms of our agreements.
+Any termination or reduction in the satellite services we provide to DISH Network would cause us to have unused capacity on our satellites and require that we aggressively pursue alternative sources of revenue for this business.
 The agreement with DISH Network to lease satellite capacity on the EchoStar VII satellite expired in June 2018.
 As a result, we expect a \$43 million annualized decrease in our revenue.
 We are exploring other opportunities to utilize this satellite in the future.